Pushing Photons with Electrons: Observation of the Polariton Drag Effect

 The sample used in this experiment consists of a $3\lambda/2$ microcavity formed by two distributed Bragg reflectors (DBRs), grown by molecular beam epitaxy (MBE).
 The DBRs were both made of alternating layers of Al$_\mathrm{0.2}$Ga$_\mathrm{0.8}$As and AlAs, with 32 periods in the top DBR and 40 in the bottom.
-4 quantum wells (QWS), made of 7 nm GaAs layers with AlAs barriers, were placed at each of the 3 antinodes of the cavity.
-This microcavity design is the same used in previous work \cite{Nelsen2013, Steger2015, Liu2015, Myers2017, SunNatPhys2017, Ozden2018, MyersPRB2018}.
+4 quantum wells (QWs), made of 7 nm GaAs layers with AlAs barriers, were placed at each of the 3 antinodes of the cavity.
+This microcavity design is the same used in previous work \cite{Nelsen2013, Steger2015, Myers2017, Ozden2018, MyersPRB2018, Jonny2024} (see the Supplemental Material~\cite{SI} for more details of the sample characteristics).
 Long wires ($\approx 200~\mu\mathrm{m} \times 20~\mu\mathrm{m}$) were formed by etching away the top DBR, confining the polaritons within the wire and exposing the QWs.

-To allow colinear motion of free electrons in the same medium, two NiAuGe contacts were then placed upon the QWs at the ends of the wire, allowing electrical injection into the QWs (see Figure \ref{fig:Diagram}).
+To allow co-linear motion of free electrons in the same medium, two NiAuGe contacts were then placed upon the QWs at the ends of the wire, allowing electrical injection into the QWs (see Figure \ref{fig:Diagram}).
 Hall measurements show that the wire regions are intrinsically $n$-doped of the order of $10^{13}$~cm$^{-3}$, and the contacts are $n$-type with heavy doping of the order of $10^{19}$~cm$^{-3}$.
-A continuous-wave (cw) stabilized M Squared Ti:sapphire pump laser was used to excite a spot on the wire, with a spot size of about 20~$\mu$m FWHM, in the same arrangement used in Ref. \onlinecite{MyersPRB2018}.
+A continuous-wave (CW) stabilized M Squared Ti:sapphire pump laser was used to excite a spot on the straight part of the wire, with a spot size with diameter about 20~$\mu$m, in the same arrangement used in Ref. \onlinecite{MyersPRB2018}.
 The pump was non-resonant, with an excess energy of about 100 meV, and mechanically chopped at 400 Hz with a pulse width of about $60~\mu$s.
 A source meter was used to sweep the applied voltage along the wires while measuring electrical current.
 The details of the fabrication and the electrical measurement are discussed in Ref. \onlinecite{Ozden2018}.
-The wire devices used in this study were all near resonance between the cavity and exciton modes ($\delta = E_\mathrm{cav} - E_\mathrm{exc} = 0$).
+The cavity detuning of the wire device presented in the main paper was $\delta = 6.8\; \mathrm{meV}$, corresponding to an exciton fraction $|X|^2 = 0.67$ for the lower polariton at $k = 0$.
+A full characterization of the sample is presented in the Supplementary Material~\cite{SI}.